colintakeda/data-science_team-H/Final_Report.md

 ![](Final_Report_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-The graph above shows the predicted final position as well as the prediction interval for each driver-constructor pair in our data.
+The graph above shows the predicted final position as well as the prediction interval for each drier-constructor pair in our data.
 While we are able to compute the prediction intervals on all possible inputs to our model, we have had a hard time finding a way to create an effective visual comparing these prediction intervals to the actual final position.

+If possible given your data, report all estimates with confidence / prediction / tolerance intervals.
+If not possible, clearly explain why it is not possible to provide intervals and document what sources of uncertainty are not quantified.

 ## Questions Remaining